physion/policy.ovation.io/docs/policies/systems_access_policy.md

 * The level of security assigned to a user to the organization’s information systems is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user’s job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 * All access requests are treated on a ‘least-access principle”.
-* Physion maintains a minimum necessary approach to access to Customer data.
-As such, Physion LLC, including all workforce members, does not readily have access to any ePHI.
+* Ovation maintains a minimum necessary approach to access to Customer data.
+As such, Ovation.io, Inc., including all workforce members, does not readily have access to any ePHI.

 ## Access Authorization

-* Role based access categories for each Physion system and application are pre-approved by the Security Officer or Chief Architect.
+* Role based access categories for each Ovation system and application are pre-approved by the Security Officer or Chief Architect.
-* Physion utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.
+* Ovation utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## Person or Entity Authentication